 Due to its mild climate and relatively flat terrain, Walnut Creek is an ideal place for pedestrians.
 Walnut Creek residents and visitors enjoy access to a variety of destinations via sidewalks and other pedestrian facilities.
-In the context of a mobility plan, walking in Walnut Creek is vital for short trips and access to transit and other amenities that encourage transportation options other than single occupancy vehicles trips.
+In the context of Rethinking Mobility, walking in Walnut Creek is vital for short trips and access to transit and other amenities which encourage transportation options other than single-occupancy vehicle trips.

 Key Focus Areas

-Focus areas for pedestrian access in Walnut Creek include areas with concentrations of employment and transit.
-Pedestrian facilities can provide important first and last mile connections to these destinations, and reduce the need for automobile trips.
-Key focus areas include:
+Focus areas for pedestrian access in Walnut Creek include places with concentrations of employment and public transit.
+Pedestrian facilities can provide important first- and last-mile connections to these destinations, and in turn reduce the need for automobile trips.
+Key focus areas include the following:

 Downtown Walnut Creek’s relative density and comfortable pedestrian facilities make it an attractive destination for walking.
-This is reflected in the Walkscore® for Downtown Walnut Creek which is 90 or above (out of a total score of 100) for most areas of Downtown, meaning that most daily errands do not require a car to complete.
+The Walk Score® for most areas of downtown Walnut Creek is 90 or above (out of a total score of 100), meaning that most daily errands do not require a car to complete.
 Downtown includes many examples of facilities used to make walking more attractive for pedestrians, including well marked pedestrian crossings and traffic calming measures.

-While the immediate Downtown area is attractive for pedestrians, access to the Downtown area from surrounding areas is not always ideal for pedestrians.
-This includes access from Walnut Creek BART (discussed more in the following section) and adjacent centers of employment such as the Kaiser medical campus.
-This is due to more limited pedestrian facilities and roads with high-volume traffic that pedestrians are forced to cross.
+While the immediate downtown area is attractive for pedestrians, access from surrounding areas is not as direct or comfortable as it could be.
+This includes access from the Walnut Creek BART station (discussed more in the following section) and adjacent centers of employment, such as the Kaiser Medical Center.
+Conditions such as these are usually the result of fewer available pedestrian amenities (such as wide sidewalks, directional curb cuts, or buffers from adjacent traffic), and roads with multiple lanes and high traffic volumes.